OH-Research/pdh_data_review/_posts/2017-01-01-1000-genomes-project.md

 categories: non-nz genomics
 ---

-The 1000 Genomes Project is an international collaboration which has established the most detailed catalogue of human genetic variation, including SNPs, structural variants, and their haplotype context
+The 1000 Genomes Project is an international collaboration which has established the most detailed catalogue of human genetic variation, including SNPs, structural variants, and their haplotype context.